alloy-org/ai-plugin/README.md

 ## Testing

-Run `NODE_OPTIONS=--experimental-vm-modules npm test` to run the tests.
+Run `NODE_OPTIONS=--experimental-vm-modules npm test` to run all the tests.

+Or, to run a specific test file, use: `NODE_OPTIONS=--experimental-vm-modules npm test -- test/plugin.test.js`

 If it complains about jsdom being absent, run `npm install -D jest-environment-jsdom` and try again.